Skip to main content

 Where is the best lunch in Provo?

-The best sit-down lunch in Provo is at Black Sheep Café on Center Street — the Navajo taco and bison burger are outstanding.
-For quick lunch, Guru's Café offers generous portions at student prices.
-Bombay House's lunch buffet is the best value in town for all-you-can-eat Indian food.
+The best sit-down lunch in Provo is at Black Sheep Café, at 19 N University Avenue a block off Center Street — the Navajo taco and bison burger are outstanding, and lunch service is faster than dinner without cutting quality.
+For a quick lunch, Guru's Café offers generous portions at student prices a few doors along.
+India Palace's lunch buffet is the best food-per-dollar option in the city, and it is now the only Indian buffet here — Bombay House stopped serving lunch years ago and does not open until 4 p.m.

 Where can I get a quick lunch near BYU?